philcon93/Theme-Starter-Kit/README.md

 **-u**

-Compiles a theme as if it was installed from theme store, useful if you want to place your theme up via FTP.
+Compiles a theme as if it was installed from theme store, useful for the followings workflows:

+- If you want to place your theme up via FTP.
 This can be useful for starting a theme, as you don't have to install Skeletal on your development site, then sync your theme on top of it.
 That workflow doesn't work if your master theme is a different branch to Skeletal master.
-It's useful while in development because the stylesheet will be renamed from `THEME_NAME-style.css` to `style.css`, which the header template is referencing.
-And finally it is useful because this compiled version is the outputted version merchants will get, so it will give you a better understanding of the final product.
+- Useful while in development because the stylesheet will be renamed from `THEME_NAME-style.css` to `style.css`, which the header template is referencing.
+- And useful because this compiled version is the outputted version Neto merchants will get, so it will give you a better understanding of the final product.

 ```
 ntheme compile -u